HAMZA EL DIN 1929 -

 Japanese, but her name is Nubian, and means "pure gold" --- she has

 been a delight to get to know.
-As the years go by, I sometimes meet
+As the years go by, I sometimes encounter

 people connected with Hamza in some way I never knew of.
 A recent